 Part of Speech Definition Examples Noun A naming word that typically identifies people, places, things, ideas, or abstract qualities.
-Brisbane, city, university, freedom, determination, child, pet, happiness Verb A word that commonly defines what someone or something does (an action) or is (a state of being).
-This includes not only physical actions, but feelings, thoughts and speech acts.
-Study, make, run, laugh, think, say, have, bring, cause, love, ruin, build, know. be, exist Adjective A word that gives additional information about a noun .
+Brisbane, city, university, freedom, determination, child, pet, happiness Verb Something does (an action) or is (a state of being).
+Study, make, run, laugh, think, say, have, bring, cause, love, ruin, build, know. be, exist A word that gives additional information about a noun.
 It may add information such as the qualities the noun has.
 Enormous, educational, difficult, quiet, impressive, daunting, beautiful, funny Adverb Adverbs give extra information about verbs or adjectives .
 They generally indicate such things as how, when, where, or under what circumstances.
 Now, occasionally, soon, above, downstairs, underground, slowly, quickly, carefully, exquisitely, truthfully